 Always be yourself, unless you can be a ukulele player, then then always be a ukulele player

-Everyone loves the sound of a guitar, it’s true, but those who discount the ukulele based on its size just don’t understand how amazing a little sound can be.
-It’s got a lovely, soft little voice that fills you with joy, and there’s hardly a person who can keep their hands off them, even if they haven’t a clue how to play.
-Thankfully, no one asks that you know how to play ukulele on Play Your Ukulele Day, we just ask that you pick up that Ukulele and play!
+Everyone loves the sound of a guitar, it’s true, but those who discount the ukulele based on its diminutive size just don’t understand how amazing a sound that is so can be.
+The ukulele has a lovely, soft little voice that can fill listeners with joy.
+And there is hardly a person on the face of the earth who can keep their hands off of a ukelele when it’s around, even if that person has no clue how to play.

 History of World Play Your Ukulele Day